 Pop art for your bathroom or living room?
 Step this way, as this range has it covered.
 Well, sort of covered.

 The range isn’t entirely made up of pop art gems.
-But there are a number to choose from.
+But there is a number to choose from.
 At least 12 as far as I can see.
 Not that you will be filling a room with those feature tiles.

 You could of course.
 It’s your home.
 But that isn’t really the idea. the full range includes 10 bold colours and subtly-patterned pieces that provide a backdrop for the Roy Lichtenstein-like feature tiles.